Nalghamdi/AutismGames/README.md

 * Games for children above 8 yrs old.

 ## Special Thanks
+*First and foremost, I want to thank my family who supported me from the very beginning and believed in me.
+They were the first source of support, encouragement and motivation.
+*Furthermore, I would like to express my warm gratitude towards my great instructors (Trevor, Jackie and Ghadeer) for their continuous support and guidance during the project week.
+They were always there whenever I needed any advice and shared their knowledge with me.
-* Google for answering all my Q's 💁.
+* Finally, never forget giving the credit to Google for answering all my Q's 💁.
-* Trevor Jackie and Ghadeer for their support and advice.

 ## Resources
 * [w3schools ](https://www.w3schools.com/)